Trump Impeachment Calls Rise After Syria Strikes Without Congressional Approval

 It is the War Powers Clause and Article 1, Section 8, Clause 11, of the Constitution that determines the powers Congress has in acts of war.
 Congress is the only body that has the right to declare war.
 This is where many are saying Donald Trump crossed the legal line.

-Although Donald Trump has not officially declared war, many are saying what he did without Congressional approval was an act of war.
+Although Donald Trump has not officially declared war, many are saying what he did without congressional approval was an act of war.
 According to the Congressional Research Service, Congress has only declared war 11 times against enemy states, in five separate wars, and has not done so since World War II.
-That Donald Trump notified Russia and not the American people first, has not gone un-noticed by the American people.
+That Donald Trump notified Russia and not the American people first, has not gone unnoticed by the American people.

 It’s a fact of the matter that some members of the public believe only strengthen the case for unauthorized Syria strikes resulting in Trump impeachment.